-Broad International Experience: Significant international experience from 28 year career at Avon Products, Inc., including as Senior Vice President & President of Avon North America.
+Broad International Experience: Significant international experience from 28-year career at Avon Products, Inc., including as Senior Vice President & President of Avon North America.

-Significant Public Company Board Experience: Over 15 years of public company board experience, including as a director of ITT Corporation since 1997, International Flavors & Fragrances, Inc. since 2013, Exelis Inc. from 2011 to 2013 and The Western Union Company from 2006 to 2010.
+Significant Public Company Board Experience: Over 22 years of public company board experience, including as a director of ITT Inc. (formerly ITT Corporation) since 1997, International Flavors & Fragrances, Inc. since 2013, Exelis Inc. from 2011 to 2013, and The Western Union Company from 2006 to 2010.

-ITT Corporation, International Flavors & Fragrances, Inc., New York Life Insurance and Safe Water Network.
+ITT Inc. and International Flavors & Fragrances, Inc.

+New York Life Insurance and Safe Water Network.

-From September 2006 until September 2010, Ms. Gold was Chief Executive Officer, President and a director of The Western Union Company, a leading company in global money transfer.
-Ms. Gold was President of Western Union Financial Services, Inc. and Senior Executive Vice President of First Data Corporation, former parent company of The Western Union Company and provider of electronic commerce and payment solutions, from May 2002 to September 2006.
+From September 2006 until her retirement in September 2010, Ms. Gold was Chief Executive Officer, President and a director of The Western Union Company, a leading company in global money transfer.
+Ms. Gold was President of Western Union Financial Services, Inc., and Senior Executive Vice President of First Data Corporation, former parent company of The Western Union Company and provider of electronic commerce and payment solutions, from May 2002 to September 2006.
 Prior to that, Ms. Gold served as Vice Chairman and Chief Executive Officer of Excel Communications, Inc., a former telecommunications and e-commerce services provider, from October 1999 to May 2002.
 From 1998 to 1999, Ms. Gold served as President and CEO of Beaconsfield Group, Inc., a direct selling advisory firm that she founded.
 Prior to founding Beaconsfield Group, Ms. Gold spent 28 years (from 1970 to 1998) with Avon Products, Inc., in a variety of positions, including as Executive Vice President, Global Direct Selling Development, Senior Vice President and President of Avon North America, and Senior Vice President & CEO of Avon Canada.
-Ms. Gold is currently a director of ITT Corporation, International Flavors & Fragrances, Inc. and New York Life Insurance.
-From October 2011 to May 2013, Ms. Gold was a director of Exelis, Inc. She also sits on the board of Safe Water Network, a non-profit organization working to develop locally owned, sustainable solutions to provide safe drinking water.
+Ms. Gold is currently a director of ITT Inc., International Flavors & Fragrances, Inc., and New York Life Insurance.
+From October 2011 to May 2013, Ms. Gold was a director of Exelis, Inc., and from 2006 to 2010, she was a director of The Western Union Company.
+She also sits on the board of Safe Water Network, a non-profit organization working to develop locally owned, sustainable solutions to provide safe drinking water.
+Ms. Gold is also on the Board of Governors of Carleton University in Ottawa Canada.